CALL FOR ENTRIES IS NOW CLOSED.

 *Withoutabox logos are trademarks of Withoutabox, a DBA of IMDb.com Inc. or its affiliates.

 You may request to submit films out of competition as either a Special Screening or Red Catalog.
-The acceptance rate is a lot less for the Special Screenings such as Headliners, and after August 30, we will no longer send shorts to our previewers.
+The acceptance rate is a lot less for the Special Screenings such as Headliners.
 The Red Catalog category is only a catalog listing for the Red Film Market, and they do not have a Festival screening.

 The festival has special incentive programs for films that are US or World premieres, and for Schools and distributors who may submit 4 films for the price of 3.
-Upon submitting 4 entries please contact us at redwab@ophilia•com.
+Upon submitting 3 entries please contact us at redwab@ophilia•com.
+Distributers or shools who wish to submit 24 or more films may do so at a higher discount.

-Volunteers and Festival Alum can request a submission code for a free entry at redwab@ophilia•com.
-These codes are limited to one per person per year.
+Volunteers may request a submission code for a free entry at redwab@ophilia•com.

 SPECIAL SCREENINGS and HEADLINERS